Topology Estimation of Simulated 4D Image Data by Combining Downscaling and Convolutional Neural Networks: Discussion

 \subsection{Limitations}

-The results and insights that have been presented in this work extend the approach that was pioneered by \citet{Pau19} in the 2D and 3D setting.
+The 4D results and insights that have been presented in this work extend the approach that was pioneered by~\citet{Pau19} in the 2D and 3D setting.
 Collectively, these results have, primarily, been restricted to synthetic, single-component samples.
-More complicated features, such as multiple-components, links, and connected sums, or the use of topology-preserving deformations to vary the geometric appearance of cavities, are yet to be considered in this line of research.
-Addressing this would be essential in order to apply the CNN approach more generally to the task of estimating homology; it is likely that real data may possess these features.
-For example, the random deformation of the canonical embeddings that are used in our experiments could be accomplished by developing a 4D version of the repulsive tangent-point energy algorithm that was proposed by \citet{Yu21A, Yu21B} (although, we concede that this method itself would be computationally expensive, and would not protect against the homological consequences of producing deformed cavities with self-intersections).
+More complicated features, such as multiple-components, links, and connected sums, or the use of topology-preserving deformations to vary the geometric appearance of cavities, are only just beginning to be considered in this line of research~\citep{Han24}; it is likely that real-world 4D data would possess these features, similarly as in the 3D data that was described in Section~\ref{sec:a_study_using_3d}.
+Addressing this would be essential in order to apply the CNN approach more generally to the task of estimating homology.

+Although we have demonstrated that it is possible to analyse large 4D samples with CNNs where using existing options may not be feasible, it is apparent from our work that the process of generating synthetic data with which to train a CNN comes at a significant resource and time cost that may not be accessible to everyone.
+Choosing how to generate data that models real-world data may also be a necessary preliminary step, which brings with it a new set of challenges such as quantifying the differences between geometric shapes or textures~\citep{Tur14}.